TornikeEn/Optio-banners/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## API Endpoints

+Banner Create: POST request to /api/v2/banners/save Banner Read: GET request to /api/v2/banners/find Banner Update: PUT request to /api/v2/banners/save Banner Delete: DELETE request to /api/v2/banners/remove

+## Acces Token

+JSON Web Token is already setted.
+If the project will be crashed because of expired token, you should set a new token value to the variable `userToken`  in `jwt-interceptor.ts` file.
+File path: `src/app/shared/interceptors/jwt-interceptor.ts`